hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 # Building Recommender Systems with Intel® Recsys Toolkit

-Use Intel® Recsys Toolkit, BigDL Friesian to easily build large-scale distributed training and online serving pipelines for modern recommender systems.
+Use Intel® Recsys Toolkit, BigDL Friesian, to easily build large-scale distributed training and online serving pipelines for modern recommender systems.
 This page demonstrates how to use this toolkit to build a recommendation solution with Wide & Deep Learning model.

 Check out more workflow examples and reference implementations in the [Developer Catalog](https://developer.intel.com/aireferenceimplementations).